Mike-Zelixon/Crypto-Python-ECDSA/README.md

 Includes 3 scripts

-1. How to take a random seed and turn it into private/public keypair using Elliptic Curve maths and modulation.
+The main script named "BTC ECDSA" shows you to take a random seed and turn it into private/public keypair using Elliptic Curve maths and modulation.
-2. How to convert a public & private BTC key into a readable BTC address (WIF).
+It then shows you how to SIGN and VERIFY a digital message using the private/public keypair you generated!

-Most people have trouble understanding how a BTC is generated, let alone the entire ECDSA multiplication process.
+Most people have trouble understanding how a BTC wallet is generated, let alone the entire ECDSA multiplication process, which is a real mind-melter.

+The truth is that it's a lot like high school math/algebra... but with very large numbers!!!

-My main script breaks this down step by step with comments so that even someone who isn't a math genius may understand the mechanics behind his crypto wallet :)
+My main script breaks this down step by step with comments so that even someone who isn't a math genius may understand the mechanics behind their crypto wallet :)